spatialthoughts/qgis-tutorials/source/docs/3/web_mapping_with_qgis2web.rst

  .. image:: /static/3/web_mapping_with_qgis2web/images/2.png
    :align: center

-3. In the :guilabel:`Layer Properties` dialog box, switch to :guilabel:`Attribute Forms`.
+3. In the :guilabel:`Layer Properties` dialog box, switch to :guilabel:`Attributes Form`.
 You will notice all the fields name of the layer.

  .. image:: /static/3/web_mapping_with_qgis2web/images/3.png
    :align: center